 Do you bury your head at the first sight of snow?
-Do you wonder “is snowshoeing fun?” or “what is snowshoeing?”
+Do you wonder “Is snowshoeing fun or hard?” or “What is snowshoeing?”
 If you haven’t tried snowshoeing yet or don’t know the definition of it, this sport may be your ticket to loving winter.
 Here are 15 reasons why snowshoeing is fun and how it can help you start enjoying yourself when the snow flies:

 1) It’s Great Exercise

 Some cardio addicts loathe the snow because it forces them inside and onto stationary bikes and treadmills, away from the beautiful running trails and bike paths that they enjoy the rest of the year.
 However, more and more people are realizing the health benefits of snowshoeing as they decide to start snowshoeing for fitness during the winter.

 Snowshoeing can be a great way to stay in shape during the cold winter months, and snowshoers can burn as many calories or more as they can when walking or running at the same speed.

 Snowshoeing is the perfect winter activity for any hiking enthusiast that finds themselves snowed in.

 With hiking trails buried beneath feet of snow, snowshoeing allows you to explore and create your own trails, or re-experience your favorite trails and see them in a totally new light.
 When you’re snowshoeing for adventure, the only limit to where you can go is your imagination.

 3) Gear Is Getting Easier to Find

 More and more people are realizing the benefits of snowshoeing each year, with a steady increase in annual participation every winter, particularly amongst women and people between the ages of 25-44.
 Its popularity means you can find gear and snowshoeing partners anywhere there’s snow, and the community is sure to help you out with safety tips, gear recommendations, and secret snowshoeing spots.